Borales/yii-MultidomainClientScript/README.md

 Params
 ------
-`enableStaticAssets` - whether to use subdomains for ClientScript assets.
-Default is `true` `assetsSubdomain` - subdomain name (e.g. 'http://assets.example.com'.
-Default is `'assets'`) `indexedAssetsSubdomain` - whether to use indexed subdomains for registered script files basing on their `'position'` param.
+- `enableMultidomainAssets` - whether to use subdomains for ClientScript assets.
+Default is `true`
+- `assetsSubdomain` - subdomain name (e.g. `http://assets.example.com`).
+Default is `'assets'`
+- `indexedAssetsSubdomain` - whether to use indexed subdomains for registered script files basing on their `'position'` param.
 Default is `false`

 Examples
 --------